Our way of life is under attack and science-based wildlife management has taken a back seat to emotional and ideological decision making.

-With the support of its members, the WSSBC will soon be launching an aggressive project through our Hunter Heritage Program dedicated to ensuring our right to hunt is preserved.
-This is consistent with 2e of our Constitution, which states:
+With the support of its members, the WSSBC has launched an aggressive project through our Hunter Heritage Program dedicated to ensuring our right to hunt is preserved.

 It is important to acknowledge that our primary focus is, and always will be, wild sheep conservation.
 The Hunter Heritage Program was established so that our conservation dedicated funds would remain isolated from any other purpose.
 This is where we need your help.